-- Up until 1982, the tiger rattlesnake largest specimen on record was 34.8 inches.
-Then, a 35.9-inch snake broke the record.
+- Up until 1982, the largest specimen of tiger rattlesnake on record was 34.8 inches.
+Then, a 35.9-inch snake broke that record.

 - The Guinness Book of World Records holds that the largest rattlesnake ever discovered was 7 feet 8 inches and 34 pounds.

-- Tiger rattlesnakes are aggressive and their bites deliver potentially life-threatening venom.
+- Tiger rattlesnakes are aggressive and their bites deliver potentially life-threatening venom to their victims.

 Tiger rattlesnakes, named for their tiger-like patterns, are one of the deadliest rattlesnakes.
 They have numerous vertical dorsal crossbands that are a bit similar to tigers.
 They aren’t born with their rattles but develop them as they age.
 Like other rattlesnakes, they lose a rattle section each time they shed their skins.